Weakly supervised segmentation of intracranial aneurysms using a novel 3D focal modulation UNet: Results

 \subsection{UIA detection and segmentation}

-The UIA detection and segmentation performance for all three DL models with CRF filtering is listed in Table \ref{tab:results}, with segmentation results for two subjects demonstrated in Fig.~\ref{qualitative_results}.
-In terms of aneurysm detection, for FP rate, our FocalSegNet well outperformed the other two networks ($\text{p}<0.05$), while for sensitivity, all perform similarly ($\text{p}>0.05$).
+The UIA detection and segmentation performance for all three DL models (i.e., Residual-UNet, Swin-UNETR, and FocalSegNet) with CRF finetuning is listed in Table \ref{tab:results}, with segmentation results for two subjects illustrated in Fig.~\ref{qualitative_results}.
+In terms of aneurysm detection, for FP rate, our FocalSegNet well outperformed the other two networks ($\text{p}<0.05$), while for sensitivity, all methods perform similarly ($\text{p}>0.05$).
 This implies that FocalSegNet is better at distinguishing true/false UIAs, which could be hard even for human raters at times.
 Although FocalSegNet has the best mean segmentation metrics, the difference with Swin-UNETR was not significant ($\text{p}>0.05$).
-However, both outperform the UNet ($\text{p}<0.05$).
+However, both outperform the Residual-UNet ($\text{p}<0.05$).